 During the reign of Knjaz Miloš Obrenović (19th century), the Belgrade commercial port was transferred from the Danube to the Sava, and Savamala became a borough of traders.
 By the end of the 19th century, numerous palaces and mansions were built at the location.

 After WWII, the Serbian/Yugoslav elite disappeared, and Savamala fell into decadence.
 Most of the architectural masterpieces were never renewed, heavy traffic polluted the streets and Savamala became one of the saddest places in Belgrade.

 A couple of years ago, the Belgraders started to rediscover this neighborhood and it’s cultural importance, and started promoting Savamala as the new cultural district of the city.
 After the Mikser festival moved to Savamala in 2012, and the opening of the Mikser House, the district experienced a cultural boom becoming a magnet for artists, hipsters, alternative crowds and the young cultural elite of the city and beyond.

-- Geozavod building
+- Geozavod palace

 - Mikser House

 - Glavna Train Station